noriyukikushida/BayseAnimation/README.md

 BayseAnimation
 ==============

-Python animation to illustrate probability in NET-VISA for a simple case of 2 stations and one event.
+Python animation to illustrate probability in NET-VISA for a simple case of 2 stations and one event in a one-dimensional problem.